kevinreynolds/docker-laravel/readme.md

 > This functionality is not yet ready for production usage

-As experiment, I provide a naive implementation for running node and single page applications inside Docker container.
-Add these services to your `docker-compose.yml` file and place your code inside `./napp` folder (it's added to .gitignore).
+I provide a very naive implementation for running node and single page applications inside Docker container.
+Add these services to your `docker-compose.yml` file and place your code inside `./napp` folder (it's already added to .gitignore).

 ```
     napp: